 Nielsen Consumer 360® brings you innovative thought leaders and industry experts who share their experiences to help you develop business solutions for the biggest challenges you face in today's rapidly evolving markets.

-This year, we'll explore how to navigate the massive flood of information and insight that comes at us daily in this Digital Age—smoothly and effectively.
-Well-respected trailblazers will discuss how their cutting-edge strategies are leading to winning results.
-And together we will examine the next generation of challenges every industry struggles with, all to help you anticipate the trends of tomorrow.
-You will then have the chance to delve into industry-specific discussion groups on topics that interest you and are focused on your needs.
+At the conference we explore major trends influencing you, such as: how to navigate the massive flood of information and insight that comes at us daily in this Digital Age—smoothly and effectively.
+Well-respected trailblazers discuss how their cutting-edge strategies are leading to winning results.
+And together we examine the next generation of challenges every industry struggles with, all to help you anticipate the trends of tomorrow.

 Monday, June 22, 2015

 3:30 - 5:00 PM